• Share this on:

 • Size;

-Your buyer will specify what information they need on the product labels or on the item itself, such as logos or 'made in' information.
-This is part of the order specifications.
-In Europe it is common to use EAN or barcodes on the product label.
+Your buyer will specify what they need on the product labels or on the item itself.
+This is in addition to mandatory cosmetic product labelling information, such as logos or 'made in' information.
+The buyer will include these requirements in the order specifications.
+In Europe, EAN or barcodes are commonly used on the product label.

 Packaging specifications